What Is the difference between jujubes and dates?

 - heart palpitations (irregular heartbeats);

 - muscle aches.

-Beta-D-glucan present in these fruits adds bulk to stool and helps in water absorption which prevents the risk of constipation.
+Beta-D-glucan present in these fruits adds bulk to stool and helps in water absorption, which prevents the risk of constipation.
 Also, the food supply of fiber promotes smooth bowel movements and digestion and prevents problems related to constipation.

 According to a 2015 study done at the Department of Food and Nutritional Sciences, University of Reading, United Kingdom, individuals who consumed 7 dates a day for three weeks had a significant increase in bowel movements and experienced improvements in stool frequency.

-The copper in these fruits helps in energy production, that helps ensure the tissues have proper access to the fuel they require to function.
+The copper in these fruits helps in energy production, which helps ensure the tissues have proper access to the fuel they require to function.
 Also, this essential trace mineral combines with proteins to manufacture enzymes which can enhance biological processes.

 Copper also stimulates brain function via the enzyme monoamine oxidase and the neurotransmitters:

-- dopamine (activated in the reward-center of the brain);
+- dopamine (activated in the reward center of the brain);

 - norepinephrine (noradrenaline);